An Essential Google Ads Guide for E-Commerce Beginners

 C. Add your products to the Merchant Center

 Here you are required to upload a feed containing your products’ listing.
 You can use a Google Sheets document, Scheduled Fetch, FTP file upload (or other data files), or an API connection.

-Note that every merchant platform has different requirements thus, if you already have a products feed, it must comply to Google Merchant Center’s specification.
+Note that every merchant platform has different requirements thus if you already have a products feed, it must comply with Google Merchant Center’s specifications.

 To do so, a third-party feed management platform will come in handy.

 Note: If you don’t have a link to a dynamic product feed and you choose to upload a static file (Google sheets), be aware that it needs to be updated every 30 days.

 D. Link your Merchant Center to your Google Ads account.

 After you created your Google Ads account go to your Merchant Center account à settings à Linked accounts.
 Select Google Ads and enter your Google Ads customer ID. you can find the customer ID at the top of any Google Ads page when you’re signed in, near your email address.
 Click Link.

 As mentioned before, if you don’t have a product feed yet you’re going to need it to run ads.
 To upload your product data to the Google Merchant Center begin by creating a product feed where you’ll be able to submit your data.
 Once the feed is registered, you can then update the existing feed without needing to register it once more.

 You should be aware of the fact that most of the popular platforms nowadays, including Shopify, WooCommerce and Wix have apps that can help you to generate a feed in seconds and link it to your Google Merchant account.
 For example, Shopify has an Effortless Marketing app that you can download for free and use to generate and edit your product feed straight from your online store, so you don’t have to do it yourself.